tgm-team/tgm/docs/tutorials/time_delta_tutorial.md

 ## 4. Discretization: Coarsening Graphs

-Discretization allows you to *coarsen* a non-ordered graph to a new time granularity:
+Discretization allows you to *coarsen* a time-ordered graph to a new time granularity:

 - multiple edge and node events are partitioned into time buckets based on the requested granularity
 - if multiple events map to the same edge in the same bucket, only the first occurence is kept (future versions will support other reduction ops)